 Here, y is the target f4-vector, X is the matrix of source f4-vectors, and se contains the marginal standard errors of the target f4 entries.
 So this is not ordinary Euclidean distance in raw coordinates.
 It is a diagonally weighted residual objective, solved under biologically meaningful constraints using quadratic programming.

-At the same time, this script still uses a simplified error model.
-It weights by the marginal standard errors of each f4 entry, but it does not use the full covariance matrix among f4-statistics the way qpAdm does.
-That means the weights can still be useful as screening estimates, but the p-values from this script should be treated as approximate fit scores rather than as formal qpAdm-equivalent tests. qpAdm, by contrast, is built around covariance-aware model testing and resampling-based uncertainty estimation.
+Note one simplification: the fit weights by the marginal standard errors of each f4 entry, but it does not use the full covariance matrix among f4-statistics the way qpAdm does.
+The weights are still useful as screening estimates, but the p-values from this script should be treated as approximate fit scores rather than as formal qpAdm-equivalent tests.

 The role of the outgroup and references

 The outgroup anchors the statistic, while the reference populations define the coordinate system in which the target and sources are compared.
-This is why the reference choice matters.
-A model is never being tested in an absolute vacuum.
-It is being tested relative to the chosen right-side information. qpWave and qpAdm are built on the same principle.
-In qpWave terms, the left and right populations define an f4 matrix whose rank tells us about the minimum number of ancestry streams separating them. qpAdm extends this logic to test whether a target can be explained by the chosen left populations relative to the chosen right populations.
+This is why the reference choice matters: a model is never tested in an absolute vacuum, but relative to the chosen right-side information.
+In qpWave terms, the left and right populations define an f4 matrix whose rank tells us about the minimum number of ancestry streams separating them, and qpAdm extends this logic to test whether a target can be explained by the chosen left populations relative to the chosen right populations.

 This has two practical consequences.

 First, more references are not automatically better.
 A reference that is symmetrically related to all candidate sources contributes little discriminatory information.
 Second, changing the right set can change whether a model looks acceptable, because the model is conditional on that set.
-The same caveat applies to qpAdm, not just to this custom script.
+The same caveat applies to qpAdm.

 What this workflow is good for